 7. Not Addressing Security Concerns

 Automation often involves the transfer and storage of sensitive data and information.
-Failing to address security concerns can expose your organization to data breaches, regulatory violations, and reputational damage.
+Failing to address security concerns exposes your organization to data breaches, regulatory violations, and reputational damage.
 Prioritize robust security measures, including encryption, access controls, and compliance with industry regulations.
 A strong security foundation is crucial for maintaining trust and safeguarding sensitive information.

 According to the Global Cybersecurity Alliance, process automation is one of the best ways to increase your cybersecurity.
 It makes sense when you consider the decreased rates of error, uniform security standards, and fewer potential entryways for potential criminals.